cocos/cocos-docs/en/scripting/reference/coding-standards.md

     }
     ```

 - Do not leave spaces at the end of the line.
-Leave an empty line at the bottom of the file
+Leave an empty line at the bottom of the file:

     ```js
     // bad